Fitness tech wearables are the hotness right now and have been for a minute now so find out the ones I recommend.

-Here I share my top recommended tech wearables because I have used them for years, months or weeks and can share my experience (good and bad) with each.
+Here I share my top recommended tech wearables because I have used them for many years, months and weeks and can share my experience (good and bad) with each.
 Check it out.

 - Doesn’t require a chest strap